atleaarrestad/TextEventVisualizer/README.md

      7. Check if Docker is using WSL 2.
 Go to Docker -> Settings -> Resources.
 Ensure the WSL 2 backend is enabled.
      8. Exit the Ubuntu terminal.
      9. Run the `start_with_GPU` file in the root project folder.
+     10. After all containers are up and running.
+Go into the ollama container.
+     11. Go to "Exec" and run `ollama pull llama2`

 ---